inkstitch/inkstitch/collections/_docs/da/004-010-stroke-tools.md

 * Threshold for dead ends (px): This will remove small lines.
 In most cases the best value is the approximate line width of the original shape in pixels.
 * Dashed line: Set to true if you aim for a running stitch outline.
 * Line width (px): If you want to convert this directly into a satin column, set this to the satin column width.
 In most cases you would want to keep this value low, so it will be easier to check and correct the outlines before the conversion.
+* Cut lines: close gaps: Cut lines create gaps which can be closed by enabling this option.
+This option will only be useful, when no satin column conversion is planed.

 ## Jump to Stroke